moderndatacompany/dataos.info/docs/interfaces/cli.md

     ```jsx
     export PATH=$PATH:$HOME/linux-{{ARCH}}

     # Update the {{ARCH}} value in the command
     # Example: export PATH=$PATH:$HOME/linux-amd64
     ```

     > 🗣️  To access DataOS, you have to run this command every time you restart your computer’s terminal or open a new tab in the terminal.
-To avoid this, you should add the above path in your .bashrc file
+To avoid this, you should add the above path to your .bashrc file.
     >
-    > - To add the path to you .bashrc file, follow the below steps.
+    > - To add the path to your .bashrc file, follow the below steps.
     >
     >     ```bash
-    >     #make sure you are in your home directory "~/ (home/<user>)"
+    >     # make sure you are in your home directory "~/ (home/<user>)"
-    >     #create .bashrc file using the command below
+    >     # create a .bashrc file using the command below

     >     touch .bashrc
     >
-    >     #open the file using the command below
+    >     # open the file using the command below

     >     xdg-open ~/.bashrc
     >
-    >     #simply copy & paste the path at the end of your .bashrc file
+    >     # copy & paste the path at the end of your .bashrc file

     >     export PATH=$PATH:$HOME/.dataos/bin
     >
-    >     #save and close the .bashrc file window and load the file in the shell using the command
+    >     # save and close the .bashrc file window and load the file in the shell using the command

     >     source ~/.bashrc
     >     ```
     >